InEngine-NET/InEngine.NET/docs-src/queuing.md

 ### Peek at Queued Commands

-The **queue:peek** command allows for queued commands to be inspected:
+The ==queue:peek== command allows for queued commands to be inspected:

 ```bash
 inengine.exe -pInEngine.Core queue:peek --pending --in-progress --failed